wilsonmar/wilsonmar.github.io/_posts/2016-05-11-azure-cloud.md

 This article contains higher and practical level details about Microsoft Azure, but with less confusing grandiose marketing generalizations.

 <a target="_blank" href="https://azure.microsoft.com/en-us/overview/cloud-computing-dictionary/">Cloud Computing Terms Dictionary</a>
+   * "Data estate" refers to all the data an organization owns, regardless of where it is stored.

 <a target="_blank" href="https://docs.microsoft.com/en-us/azure/architecture/best-practices/naming-conventions">
 Naming conventions for Azure resources</a>